libigl/libigl.github.io/docs/bug-report.md

 ## General Issues

-- If you are using the **master** branch, please checkout the latest version of the **dev** branch and verify that your issue has not been fixed already before opening an issue on github.
+- Make sure you are up-to-date with the **master** branch, and verify that your issue has not been fixed already before opening an issue on github.

 - To report a problem about the **website** (out-of-date content, erroneous instructions or errors in the tutorial), please open your issue in the